Electrician Visa Sponsorship Jobs in New Mexico

 Which companies sponsor visas for electricians in New Mexico?

 Large electrical contractors and utility companies are the most active sponsors in New Mexico.
-Firms supporting major infrastructure projects at Kirtland Air Force Base, Intel's Rio Rancho facility, and the state's expanding solar and wind farms have sponsored electricians through H-2B and H-1B programs.
+Firms supporting major infrastructure projects at Kirtland Air Force Base, Intel's Rio Rancho facility, and the state's expanding solar and wind farms have sponsored electricians through H-2B visa and H-1B visa programs.
 National electrical contractors with New Mexico operations, such as EMCOR Group and MYR Group subsidiaries, have documented sponsorship histories through Department of Labor disclosure data.

 Which visa types are most common for electrician roles in New Mexico?